Pan-Africanism: History

+Among inhabitants of the continent, it was the shared experience of colonial rule and resistance to it that fostered a unified African identity.
+In the 1930s, Dr Nnamdi Azikiwe's anti-colonial writings from the United States, Accra, and Lagos established him as the most prominent Pan-Africanist in the British West Africa.
+Then-Colonial Secretary Oliver Stanley called Azikiwe (Zik) "the biggest danger of the lot."
+Zik drew his inspiration on the Pan-African ideas of West Indians and African-Americans such as Edward Wilmot Blyden, W.E.B.
+Du Bois, and Marcus Garvey, as well as West Africans such as J.E.
+Casely Hayford and his allies in the National Congress of British West Africa.
+In his publication "Renascent Africa", he offered a vague program for a "New Africa," modeled on the New Negro Movement articulated by Alain Locke.
+Outside his writings, Azikiwe actively participated in Pan-African politics, promulgating intellectually, in person around the Black Atlantic from West Africa and the Caribbean to the United States and western Europe.

 The Fifth Pan-African Congress was a significant gathering, which brought together anti-colonial activists from the African continent and the Diaspora.
 Women such as Amy Ashwood Garvey and Amy Jacques Garvey helped to organise the Congress meeting and played a crucial role in the conferences.

 With the independence of Ghana in March 1957, Kwame Nkrumah was elected as the first Prime Minister and President of the State.
 Nkrumah emerged as a major advocate for the unity of Independent Africa.
-The Ghanaian President embodied a political activist approach to pan-Africanism as he championed the "quest for regional integration of the whole of the African continent".
-This period represented a "golden age of high pan-African ambitions"; the continent had experienced revolution and decolonization from Western powers and the narrative of rebirth and solidarity had gained momentum within the pan-African movement.
+The Ghanaian President embodied a political activist approach to pan-Africanism, championing the "quest for regional integration of the whole of the African continent".
+This period represented a "golden age of high pan-African ambitions"; the continent had experienced revolution and decolonization from Western powers while the narrative of rebirth and solidarity had gained momentum within the pan-African movement.